Edmund Fowle House

 The Edmund Fowle House is a historic house and local history museum at 28 Marshall Street in Watertown, Massachusetts, USA.
 Built in 1772, it is the second-oldest surviving house in Watertown (after the Browne House, built c.
-1698), and served as the meeting place for the Massachusetts Provincial Congress in the first year of the American Revolutionary War.
+1698), and served as the meeting place for the Massachusetts Executive Council in the first year of the American Revolutionary War.
 Now owned by the local historic society, it was listed on the National Register of Historic Places in 1977.

 Description

 The Edmund Fowle House is located northeast of Watertown Square, on the south side of Marshall Street between Spring and Mount Auburn Streets.
 It is a two-story wood-frame structure, with a hip roof, central chimney, and clapboarded exterior.
 It has a five-bay front facade, with a center entrance sheltered by a projecting enclosed flat-roofed vestibule.
 The vestibule entry is flanked by sidelight windows and framed by fluted moulding.